-SERAP Sues Governors Over ₦14trn Subsidy Funds
+SERAP Sues INEC Over N55.9bn Missing Election Funds

 SERAP drags Nigeria's 36 governors and FCT Minister Wike to court, demanding transparency on ₦14 trillion fuel subsidy savings.
 Will justice prevail?